EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/about-user-guide.rst

 About user guide
 ================

-This User Guide explains in depth how to run an Ethereum 1.0 or Ethereum 2.0 node and how to manage the Ethereum software
+This User Guide explains in detail how to run an Ethereum 1.0 or Ethereum 2.0 node and to manage the clients for both chains.
+You will find here:

+  * How to manage the Ethereum client Systemd services and other common tasks
+  * Detailed info about the Ethereum 1.0 clients available and how to run them
+  * Detailed info about the Ethereum 2.0 clients available and how to run them
+  * How to run and configure other Ethereum related software